Nevenall/ghosting-the-edge/04 Rules to Break.md

 ### Scale & Effectiveness

 Some things are large and thickly armored, like an Extermine-8 Battle Tank and some things are small; like the caliber of the Saturday night special you found in your uncle's old shoe box.
 There will be times when you need a bigger gun or a smarter plan.
 If there's agreement about a particular attack being either effective or ineffective, such as a knife against an unenhanced person, a pocket pistol vs. a battle tank, or natural venoms against a cybernetic body, then the attack either works or, it won't work no matter what you roll.
 If there is doubt about whether something would work, you can require the application of another skill to make the attack plausible.
 For example, your uncle's old .38 might not be able to penetrate a suit of Assault Armor, but if you can identify a weak joint to aim for, your attack can be effective.
-This sounds like {{Creating an Advantage}} but it works better as an Overcome because without changing the situation you wouldn't be effective at all.
+This sounds like {{create}} but it works better as an Overcome because without changing the situation you wouldn't be effective at all.
 You can think if it as rolling to overcome an advantage your foe already has.

 ## Hacking